-Gay Camps In Chechnya Claims Spark ‘Concentration Camps’ Protests Globally
+Gay Camps In Chechnya: Reports Spark ‘Concentration Camps’ Protests Globally

 Gay men are being rounded up and sent to concentration camps in Chechnya and tortured, human rights groups claim.
-The 100 gay men allegedly arrested and taken to the LGBT concentration camps in the Russian region is being referred to as a “gay purge.”
+Approximately 100 gay men were allegedly arrested and taken to LGBT concentration camps in the Russian region in what is being referred to as a “gay purge.”
 Protests against the gay concentration camps are now being held in multiple countries.

-The gay men in Chechnya have allegedly been arrested and imprisoned because of their “non-traditional sexual orientation, or suspicion of such,” a report by MSN said.
+The gay men in Chechnya have allegedly been arrested and imprisoned because of their “non-traditional sexual orientation, or suspicion of such,” reported MSN.

-Men claiming to have survived the gay camps said 30 t0 40 individuals are kept in the same room and subjected to daily beatings and various forms of torture, the Novaya Gazeta reports.
-The homosexual alleged prisoners also claimed they had been subjected to electrical current torture and forced to sit on bottle while being questioned by Chechen guards.
+Men claiming to have survived the gay camps said 30 to 40 individuals are kept in the same room and subjected to daily beatings and various forms of torture, the Novaya Gazeta reports.
+The alleged prisoners also claimed they were subjected to electrical current torture and forced to sit on bottles while being questioned by Chechen guards.

 Sad news to start this week’s #LGBTHour????
 This needs international attention.
 Please RT and spread this message!????️????https://t.co/gI2pGvh7q4